campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 This is why XC3's length is so baffling to me: it clearly has no problem asking the player to spend 60+ hours on it.
 But in return, the player has practically nothing to show for it, narratively speaking, at the game's conclusion.

 I won't even get into the number of plot threads that the game's ending never addresses (i.e. *who*, exactly, is Riku?).
-I sincerely hope that this is due to a rushed development cycle, rather than a ploy to get players to buy additional DLC down the line.
+I sincerely hope that this is due to a rushed development process, rather than a ploy to get players to buy additional DLC down the line.

 ### An Anti-Climactic Conclusion
 On one final note, as a Xenoblade series fan, I can't help but mention how disappointing XC3's ending is.
 I'll admit that this criticism isn't relevant for those that haven't played Xenoblade Chronicles 1 or 2, but I think it deserves to be said.

-Xenoblade Chronicles 1 ended with a huge, earth-shattering twist that recontextualized its entire plot.
-Xenoblade 2 <span class="spoiler"> obscured its connection to the previous game until the very end, </span> greatly expanding on the series lore and providing major contextual twists of its own.
+Xenoblade Chronicles 1 ended with a huge, earth-shattering twist that <span class="spoiler">recontextualized</span> its entire plot.
+Similarly, Xenoblade 2 <span class="spoiler"> obscured its connection to its predecessor until the very end, </span> greatly expanding on the series' lore and providing major contextual twists of its own.

 <div class="imageContainer">
   <img :src="'/xc2.jpg'"/>